Medibank/coding-challenge-ios/README.md

 ---

 ## 📌 Suggested Focus Areas
 You have 3 days to complete the challenge.
-We encourage you to focus on delivering:
+We encourage you to focus on delivering what’s most meaningful and practical within the available time:

 - A working implementation of the core functionality
 - A clear and modular SwiftUI architecture